 The town is overrun with rats.
 This surface level problem will highlight the inadequacies of the town.

 Well, there are the rats of course.
-But these rats are not the slightest bit anthropomorphised, so lets treat them like any other natural phenomenon such as a tsunami, earthquake or flood.
+But these rats are not the slightest bit anthropomorphised, so let’s treat them like any other natural phenomenon such as a tsunami, earthquake or flood.

-The opponent is the embodiment of all that is wrong with the town council.
-(Some see him as the personification of death.)
-He appears in the form of a piper who wears a long, brightly coloured gown.
-At first he appears to be an ally, but his motives are entirely selfish.
+The Pied Piper is the subcategory of False Ally Opponent because at first he helps the town.
+However, his motives are revealed to be entirely selfish.
 He is just as morally lacking as the town council who refuse to pay him.
 He sacrifices the lives of an entire town’s worth of children, collateral damage.

 The Pied Piper is depicted by illustrators in a number of different ways, largely dependent on the era.
 The unifying feature is of course his clothing, but we can group his body type into a few distinct categories.